voidware/trek14/readme.md

-# This is trek14: Startrek for the trs-80 model 1
+# Trek14: StarTrek for the TRS-80 model I

 ## Introduction